postlight/parser/CONTRIBUTING.md

 To enforce this, all pull requests must pass [ESLint](http://eslint.org/) before they can merge.

+#### Markdown

+In addition to enforcing a JavaScript style guide, we also require that markdown files pass [remarklint](https://github.com/wooorm/remark-lint) with the recommended preset.
+This helps keep our markdown tidy, consistent, and compatible with a range of markdown parsers used for generating documentation.

 ### Node.js Version Requirements

 Mercury is built against Node `>= v6`.
 Since this is the latest LTS release and the